Barkley, Shut Up and Jam: Gaiden: Plot

 Cyberdwarf theorizes that B.L.O.O.D.M.O.S.E.S. used a powerful basketball called the Ultimate B-Ball, the same B-Ball used by the Monstars in Space Jam to steal the powers of basketball players, including Barkley himself, to perform the recent Chaos Dunk, so they travel to the old Spalding building to find a rumored extremely powerful basketball.
 There, they discover that such a ball had been created, dubbed the Hell B-Ball.
 This ball was so powerful that a janitor who mishandled it inadvertently performed a Chaos Dunk in the building years ago.
-With the Hell B-Ball in hand, the party seek out B.L.O.O.D.M.O.S.E.S.
+With the Hell B-Ball in hand, the party seeks out B.L.O.O.D.M.O.S.E.S.

 They find the B.L.O.O.D.M.O.S.E.S. headquarters on the slave ship Necron 5.
 After freeing Carter from his programming and defeating Jordan in basketball combat, they find the leader of B.L.O.O.D.M.O.S.E.S., a shadowy version of Barkley created by the Ultimate B-Ball to destroy all life on Earth with a super-powerful Chaos Dunk, then repopulate the earth with Barkley clones.
 Shadow Barkley is defeated, but machinery on the ship is set to perform the Chaos Dunk without Shadow Barkley.
 Barkley stays behind while the rest of the party escapes from the Necron 5.
-The Monstars attempt to stop the trio from escaping.
-They are only partially successful; Balthios stays to fight the Monstars while Hoopz and Cyberdwarf successfully leave Necron 5.
-Charles Barkley then performs another Chaos Dunk, destroying the ship and saving the earth.
-The game ends in a cliffhanger, where Hoopz and Cyberdwarf are aboard an escape pod in space without destination and the fate of Barkley and Balthios is never made clear.
+The Monstars attempt to stop the trio from escaping, Balthios holds them off while Hoopz and Cyberdwarf successfully leave Necron 5 using an escape pod.
+Charles Barkley then performs another Chaos Dunk, destroying the ship and saving the earth; seemingly killing him, Shadow Barkley and Balthios in the process.

 Development

 Barkley was developed by Tales of Game's Studios, a group of several members from an amateur game development forum.
-The team were inspired after reading an awkward phrase on Michael Jordan's Wikipedia page about the fan debate over whether or not the film Space Jam was canon - the line made unclear whether the film's canonicity was being considered in regards to the Looney Tunes series proper or to Michael Jordan's life in general.
+The team were inspired after reading an awkward phrase on Michael Jordan's Wikipedia page about a fan debate over whether or not the film Space Jam was canon - the line made unclear whether the film's canonicity was being considered in regards to the Looney Tunes series proper or to Michael Jordan's life in general.
 Key members Chef Boyardee, bort, GZ, and quackgyver all had a hand in the development of the game, with other, more minor contributions being made by several others.
 The game was first developed on the RPG Maker 2003 game engine, but was later ported to Game Maker 6.1.
-Originally the game was planned to be released in both formats, but eventually the latter was chosen due to its increased power and flexibility.
+Originally the game was planned to be released in both engines, but eventually the latter was chosen due to its increased power and flexibility.

 At the 2014 Awesome Games Done Quick event, the developers have stated they had never played the original Shut Up and Jam game and created it after brainstorming ideas for an RPG that made them laugh.